Coffee with Coker

 Max Reiboldt and Michael Barry join Mark to discuss the Top 10 Lessons Learned from First-to-Second Generation Transactions.
 Max oversees Coker Group’s services and the general operations of the firm, and provides sound financial, strategic and tactical solutions to hospitals, medical practices, health systems, and other healthcare entities through keen analysis and problem solving.
-Michael is a partner in the Corporate Practice and the Healthcare Practice at Arnall Golden Gregory, LLP and focuses his practice on health care transactional and regulatory law – specifically for hospital, health systems and other institutional providers.
+Michael is a partner in the Corporate Practice and the Healthcare Practice at Arnall Golden Gregory, LLP and focuses his practice on health care transactional and regulatory law – specifically for hospitals, health systems and other institutional providers.

 Mark, Max and Michael discuss transitioning from a first-to-second generation transaction and industry trends affecting hospital-physician transactions.
 Throughout their discussion, they touch-on the top 10 lessons they have learned from these types of alignment initiatives.